mathewbushuru/ProSearchX/docs/README.md

 |
 +-- hooks       # hooks scoped to a specific feature
 |
-+-- layout      # Feature specific layouts containing eg nav, footer
++-- layout      # Feature specific layouts
 |
 +-- pages       # Pages that will be rendered on corresponding routes
 |